oshwa/certification-mark/README.md

 This repository contains artwork and usage guidelines for the graphic mark of the [Open Source Hardware Self-Certification program](https://certification.oshwa.org/) hosted by OSHWA.

-[This page](http://oshwmark.capablerobot.com/) will help you generate a PDF or PNG version of the logo with your UID.
-[This page](http://bl.ocks.org/jywarren/f4ff501cf73f972caf74e42f2f8bf2d0) will do the same with SVG.
+[This page](https://oshwa.github.io/certification-mark-generator/facts) will help you generate an SVG version of the logo with your UID.

 The mark itself can be seen here: